sirosen/callable-pip/README.rst

 ----------------------------------

-You may be a consumer of packages which use ``pip.main()`` in a context where you cannot modify or do not own the source.
+You may be a consumer of packages which use ``pip.main()`` in a context where you cannot modify or do not own any of the source.
 These techniques may help you.

 More details on ``sitecustomize.py`` and ``.pth`` files can be found in the Python documentation: